getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/alerts.md

 - Send a notification via {service}
     - service is one of mail and any configured per-project integration
 - Send a notification to the {workspace} Slack workspace to {channel} and show tags {tags} in notification
-    - to clarify this relates to the global Slack integration, *not* the per-project legacy integration
+    - this relates to the global Slack integration, *not* the per-project legacy integration

 [{% asset notifications/alert_actions.png alt="Dropdown of notification actions." %}]({% asset notifications/alert_actions.png @path %})

-An example use-case might be that you want a specific kind of error to send via Slack, but you want everything to send via Mail.

 ### Frequency